Dominic Burbidge

 BSc, MPhil, DPhil

-Dominic Burbidge is Lecturer in Politics at St Peter’s College, a Research Director in the University of Oxford, and a Research Associate of DPIR.
-He was formerly Departmental Lecturer in the Oxford School of Global and Area Studies and a Postdoctoral Researcher in the Faculty of Law.
+Dr Dominic Burbidge is a permanent Lecturer in Politics in Regent's Park College, University of Oxford, and a Senior Research Associate of the Department of Politics & International Relations.
 He previously worked as a Postdoctoral Researcher in the Department of Politics in Princeton University.
 Dr Burbidge additionally serves as Director of the Canterbury Institute.

 Research